andresito87/Feedback-App/readme.md

 # FeedBack App
 ### App Description
 This app allows the user to send a feedback to the developer.
+With PHP, the feedback is stored in a database and can be viewed in the feedback page.
+PHP allows validation of the input fields and the user can only submit the form if all the fields are filled.

 ### App Walk-though
 <img src="./img/image-app.png" width=200><br>